 Fix 1: Fix Windows security keeps asking for Outlook password by updating Office

 You can try to install the latest updates to resolve this issue.
 To update Office, go to File > Office Account > Update Options > Update Now.

-If your network is slow or unstable, Outlook may lose connection to the mail server.
-It will prompt for password while trying to reconnect.
-The solution is to switch to a more stable network environment and then check if this issue persists.
+If your network is slow or unstable, Outlook may lose connection to the mail server, it will prompt for a password while trying to reconnect. you can try to switch to a more stable network environment and then check if this issue persists.

 Fix 3: Turn off Cached Exchange Mode

-Step 2: Click the Exchange or Microsoft 365, and then click Change.
+2. Select an Exchange or Microsoft 365 account, then click Change.

-Step 3: Under Offline Settings, if there is a check mark beside Use Cached Exchange Mode, clear it and click Next.
+3. Under Offline Settings, if there is a checkmark beside Use Cached Exchange Mode, clear it.